🔥 EOFY SALE — Up to 40% Off — Book Now, Travel Later!

 Option 2: Inland via Hume Highway (faster)

-If you're short on time, the Hume Highway gets you from Sydney to Melbourne in about 9 hours.
+If you're short on time, the Hume Highway gets you from Sydney to Melbourne in about 9 hours of driving.
 This frees up more days for exploring the Great Ocean Road and its hinterland.
-It's efficient but you'll miss the spectacular NSW South Coast.
+Along the way, consider a stop in Beechworth — a beautifully preserved gold rush town with excellent bakeries and Ned Kelly history — or the wine region of Rutherglen for world-class fortified wines.

 Great Ocean Road Highlights